MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

 ## `Join`

-The `Join` constructor creates a subquery that combines the rows of two nested subqueries.
+The `Join` constructor creates a subquery that correlates two nested subqueries.

     q = From(person) |>
         Join(:location => From(location),